 A number of scientific “wild cards” must also be considered, such as the impact of ocean acidification on ecosystems, abrupt climate change, and geo-engineering challenges.

-In May 2010, TFCC has also promulgated the U.S. Navy Climate Change Roadmap to guide action regarding climate change in regions other than the Arctic.
-These actions focus on:
+In May 2010, TFCC also promulgated the U.S. Navy Climate Change Roadmap to guide action regarding climate change in regions other than the Arctic, with a primary focus on installation vulnerabilities.